WRIST PAIN (Radiculopathy)

 If your wrist pain is caused by nerve impingement (related to poor posture, please see Causes of Wrist Pain), treatment will be focused around releasing the area of compression.
 Once this is achieved, normal nerve dynamics will return and pain should diminish.

-At Z10 Physiotherapy, we use a combination of innovative treatment techniques learnt from world class international physiotherapists.
+At The Physio Guys, we use a combination of innovative treatment techniques learnt from world class international physiotherapists.
 Treatment will include:

 - Vertebral mobilisations in the neck and upper back to restore normal movement and desensitize the irritated nerve